SundousKanaan/React-PokeApp/README.md

 With each PR you can 'check' the user story that is related to it, so you have a clear overview of what still needs to be done.

-- [ ] The user must be able to see all the pokemons in the styled overview
+- [ ] The user must be able to see a list of pokemons in the styled overview

 - [ ] The user must be able to see the sidebar and its content